starcard-org/price_bot/README.md

 ${priceInUSD} and ${priceInRLY} are variables that can be used to display Creator Coin prices for the bot's nickname.

+# if you run your own server, then can customize it a little more...

 ```!set_pricebot_avatar <some https:// url to an avatar png, gif, jpg image>```

-This requires setting CUSTOM_BOT to true in the .env file and someone running their own discord bot with their own bot TOKEN
+This requires setting CUSTOM_BOT to true in the .env file and own server with instructions below:

-# Basic instructions on running a discord bot in AWS ec2 setup
+# Basic instructions on running a discord bot in AWS

+Assumes ec2 setup knowledge and can launch and ssh into a ec2 instance / server

 Using nano instance since bot use little resources - can be on free tier